 3Department of Neurobiology, Harvard Medical School, Boston, MA 02115, USA

-Development of new non-addictive analgesics requires advanced strategies to differentiate human pluripotent stem cells (hPSCs) into relevant cell types amenable for translational research.
-Here, we developed a highly efficient and reproducible method that differentiates hPSCs into peptidergic and non-peptidergic nociceptors.
-By modulating specific cell signaling pathways, hPSCs were first converted into SOX10+ neural crest cells, followed by differentiation into sensory neurons with an in vivo-like pseudo-unipolar morphology.
-Detailed characterization confirmed that the hPSC-derived nociceptors displayed molecular and cellular features comparable to native dorsal root ganglion (DRG) neurons, and expressed high-threshold primary sensory neuron markers, transcription factors, neuropeptides, and over 150 ion channels and receptors, including critical pain-relevant drug targets (e.g., TRPV1, TAC1, CALCA, NAV1.7, NAV1.8).
+Development of new non-addictive analgesics requires advanced strategies to differentiate human pluripotent stem cells (hPSCs) into relevant cell types.
+Following principles of developmental biology and translational applicability, here we developed an efficient stepwise differentiation method for peptidergic and non-peptidergic nociceptors.
+By modulating specific cell signaling pathways, hPSCs were first converted into SOX10+ neural crest, followed by differentiation into sensory neurons.
+Detailed characterization, including ultrastructural analysis, confirmed that the hPSC-derived nociceptors displayed cellular and molecular features comparable to native dorsal root ganglion (DRG) neurons, and expressed high-threshold primary sensory neuron markers, transcription factors, neuropeptides, and over 150 ion channels and receptors relevant for pain research and axonal growth/regeneration studies (e.g., TRPV1, NAV1.7, NAV1.8, TAC1, CALCA, GAP43, DPYSL2, NMNAT2).
 Moreover, after confirming robust functional activities and differential response to noxious stimuli and specific drugs, a robotic cell culture system was employed to produce large quantities of human sensory neurons, which can be used to develop nociceptor-selective analgesics.